Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Pricing: $4,000–$7,000/month, depending on expertise

-Critical: Do NOT hire a delivery specialist before Steps 1-4 are complete
+Critical: Do not hire a delivery specialist before Steps 1–4 are complete

-Week 1-4: Onboarding
+Week 1–4: Onboarding Your Delivery Specialist

 Week 1: Study all systems + decision framework